m-raaes/m-raaes/README.md

   <b>M. Raees Ghoor</b>
 </h1>

 Hey There!
-I'm M. Raees Ghoor from South Africa.
-I'm gaining experience in IT & Programming from an educator's perspective and furthering my knowledge through projects on the side.
+I'm Muhammad Raees Ghoor from South Africa.
+I'm gaining experience in IT from an educator's perspective and furthering my knowledge through projects on the side.

 <br>